mecid/mecid.github.io/_posts/2023-05-23-dynamic-member-lookup-in-swift.md

 Now, we can access the profile data of our *Cache* type more nicely.
 The user of our API may assume that the *profile* is the property of the *Cache type*.
 But it is not.

 This feature works completely in runtime and leverages the name of any property we type after the dot symbol to the subscript of the *Cache* type with the *dynamicMember* parameter.

 The whole logic runs in runtime, and the result is undefined during compilation.
-It is entirely up to you to decide which data you should return from the subscript during runtime.
+It is entirely up to you to decide which data you should return from the subscript during runtime and how you want to handle the *dynamicMember* parameter.

 #### Compile-time safety with KeyPath
 The only downside we can find is the absence of compile-time safety.
 We can treat the *Cache* type as if it has any property name we type in the code.
 Fortunately, the parameter of the *@dynamicMemberLookup* subscript may be not only String-typed but also *KeyPath*.